PowerDNS/pdns/docs/modes-of-operation.rst

 Supermaster: automatic provisioning of slaves
 ---------------------------------------------

+.. versionchanged:: 4.2.0
+  Supermaster support needs to be explicitly enabled with the :ref:`setting-supermaster` setting.

 PowerDNS can recognize so called 'supermasters'.
 A supermaster is a host which is master for domains and for which we are to be a slave.
 When a master (re)loads a domain, it sends out a notification to its slaves.